oyskauli/Generator_for_3D_Reuleaux_or_Constant_Width_Shapes/README.md

 The output file will be a .obj file containing only vertices.
 To turn this in to a 3D mesh one can use [MeshLab](http://www.meshlab.net/).
 First import the OBJ file then use: Filters>Remeshing, Simplification and Reconstruction>Convex Hull.
 Then you can export the mesh in your desiered fomat.

-9 example meshes generated using this meshes can be found here: https://drive.google.com/file/d/1iWjz1TvAEv5ugF3FaL8wvvbQ-em-y5bG/view?usp=sharing
+9 example meshes generated using this method can be found here: https://drive.google.com/file/d/1iWjz1TvAEv5ugF3FaL8wvvbQ-em-y5bG/view?usp=sharing

 ## How?
 We start with only working with paris of points where the distance between the points in each pair is always the same.